lse-my474/lse-my474.github.io/index.md

 One formative problem set will **not** count toward your final mark, but will give you an idea of how problem sets are structured:

-* Problem Set 1 (Formative): Due Wednesday 10/02/2021 1:00pm
+* Problem Set 1 (Formative): Due Wednesday, 9 February at 2:00pm

 There will be four summative problem sets that will count toward the final grade:

-* Problem Set 2 (Summative): Due Wednesday 03/03/2021 1:00pm
+* Problem Set 2 (Summative): Due Wednesday, 2 March at 2:00pm
-* Problem Set 3 (Summative): Due Wednesday 17/03/2021 1:00pm
+* Problem Set 3 (Summative): Due Wednesday, 16 March at 2:00pm
-* Problem Set 4 (Summative): Due Wednesday 31/03/2021 1:00pm
+* Problem Set 4 (Summative): Due Wednesday, 30 March at 2:00pm
-* Problem Set 5 (Summative): Due Wednesday 14/04/2021 1:00pm
+* Problem Set 5 (Summative): Due Wednesday, 13 April at 2:00pm

 #### Multiple Choice Assessment for master's students enrolled in MY474 and PhD students enrolled in MY574 (30% of total mark)

 The multiple choice assessment is a timed quiz administered on Moodle, and is based on lecture, seminars, and readings.
 The exam will be released on Moodle at 7:00am on Monday of Week 11.
 You can start any time between 7:00am and 2:00pm, but the exam is timed and must be completed within 1 hour.
 Once the Moodle exam is opened, you will have 1 hour to complete it.
 After 1 hour your exam will be automatically submitted and you will have no further access to the exam.
 The exam must be submitted by 2:00pm.

-#### Take Home Assessment for master's students enrolled in MY474 (Due Monday, May 24, 2021 by 2pm, 30% of total mark)
+#### Take Home Assessment for master's students enrolled in MY474 (Due Monday, May 23, by 2pm, 30% of total mark)

 1. **Kaggle competition classifying toxic comments (10% of total mark):** A text classification competition will be hosted on the Kaggle website for all students enrolled in the class.
 Students will submit model predictions for held-out data to Kaggle and the performance of their model output will be calculated on the Kaggle site.
 The competition will open to students the first day of Summer Term.
 2. **Code report and write-up (submitted as code files such as Rmd and PDF on Github Classroom, 20% of total mark)**: Code reproducing the prediction file uploaded to Kaggle should be provided in a Rmd file (or equivalent) in chunks that are annotated.
 Code should be supplemented by a writeup that documents 1) how you settled on the final model, 2) the reasoning behind modelling choices, 3) how you evaluated each iteration of your model, 4) a discussion of feature engineering choices, and 5) conclusions and reflections on the modelling process.
-The writeup is due at 2:00pm on May 24, 2021.
+The writeup is due at 2:00pm on May 23.

-#### Take Home Assessment for PhD students enrolled in MY574 (Due Monday, May 24, 2021 by 2pm, 30% of total mark)
+#### Take Home Assessment for PhD students enrolled in MY574 (Due Monday, May 23, by 2pm, 30% of total mark)

 PhD students are expected to submit a 3000-word paper in which they identify and contextualize a relevant social data science problem related to their dissertation research, find suitable data to address it, plan and conduct extensive machine learning analysis on the data, and present the findings.
 Marking of these assessments will be at a level appropriate for PhD students.